-If you choose the refinance option, the mortgage is categorized as a cash-out refinance even if you personally receive no proceeds from the loan.
-Cash-out refinances usually have stricter qualification requirements and moderately higher mortgage rates than a standard refinance but they also offer several potential benefits when refinancing a solar company loan .
+If you choose the refinance option, the mortgage is categorized as a cash out refinance even if you personally receive no proceeds from the loan.
+Cash out refinances usually have stricter qualification requirements and moderately higher mortgage rates than a standard refinance but they also offer several potential benefits when refinancing a solar company loan .

-With a cash-out refinance you pay off your current mortgage as well as the solar company loan.
-The advantage of using a cash-out refinance is that you may be able to both reduce your mortgage rate and take enough equity out of your home to pay off your current solar company loan.
-Reducing your mortgage rate can lower your combined monthly loan payments, especially if your new rate is also lower than the interest rate on your solar company loan.
+The advantage of using a cash out refinance is that you may be able to both reduce your current mortgage rate and pay off the solar company loan.
+Reducing your mortgage rate can lower your total monthly debt payments, especially if your new rate is also lower than the interest rate on your solar company loan.

-If your home is not valued highly enough or your combined mortgage and solar company loan balance is too high, you may not have enough equity in your home to pay off both loans with a cash-out refinance.
-On a positive note, because the solar panels are already installed on your home you should benefit from a higher appraised property value and greater equity which should make it easier for you to qualify for a refinance (or home equity loan or HELOC if you decide to choose that financing option).
+If your home is not valued highly enough or your combined mortgage and solar company loan balance is too high, you may not have enough equity in your home to pay off both loans with the new mortgage.
+On a positive note, because the solar panels are already installed on your home you should benefit from a higher appraised property value and greater homeowners equity, which should make it easier for you to qualify .

 Use ourCASH OUT REFINANCE CALCULATORto determine if you have enough equity in your home to pay off your existing mortgage and solar company loan

 If you have enough equity in your home but you cannot lower your mortgage rate by refinancing then it usually makes more sense to use a home equity loan or HELOC to pay off the solar company loan.
-Additionally, if you do not want to refinance your first mortgage -- for example if you already have an attractive interest rate -- and only want to pay off the solar company loan then a home equity loan or HELOC is your best alternative.
+Additionally, if you do not want to refinance your first mortgage -- such as if you already have a low mortgage rate -- and only want to pay off the solar company loan, then a home equity loan or HELOC is your best alternative.

-Another potential benefit of a home equity loan or HELOC is that some lenders may permit a higher LTV ratio, up to 90%.
-So if you do not have enough equity in your home to do a cash-out refinance, you may be able to qualify for a home equity loan or HELOC if the lender applies a higher CLTV ratio.
+Another potential benefit of a home equity loan or HELOC is that some lenders may permit a higher combined loan-to-value (CLTV) ratio of 85% to 90%.
+So if you do not have enough equity in your home to do a cash out refinance, you may be able to qualify for a home equity loan or HELOC if the lender applies a higher CLTV ratio.